Table of Contents

 Extra Tip: How to Recover Command Prompt Deleted Files

 When you use some cleanup commands like a clean command or format command, you lost data on your drive.
 These command lines delete files permanently without backup.
 What can you do to get back Command Prompt deleted files?
 The answer is using the best data recovery software - EaseUS Data Recovery Wizard.
-This hard disk data recovery software can recover accidentally deleted files after formatting, using Command Prompt, or pressing Shift-Delete.
+This EaseUS Data Recovery Wizard can recover formatted hard drive, using Command Prompt, or pressing Shift-Delete.

 Download this all-in-one data recovery software and restore lost data from your PC or laptop.